kohjx/ctf101-web/lessonplan.md

 Can you see the hidden flag at once?
 If you have try highlighting the page, you should see a "Click me to get flag!" link.
-This is reflected in the following line of the source code:
+This is reflected in the following line of the page source:

 ```
 <p><a href="hiddenflag.php"><font color="black">Click me to get flag!</font></a></p>